Short-term health insurance is not available in Rhode Island.

 Legislation (S2931) was considered in 2018 in an effort to codify and strengthen the state’s regulations for short-term plans into law.
 It passed in the Senate but not in the House.
 However, the Insurance Commissioner’s Office noted that nothing would change as a result of that bill not being enacted.
 The state continues to require all plans to cover state-mandated benefits and cover pre-existing conditions.
 So the type of short-term plans that are sold in most states are not approved for sale in Rhode Island.

-The Trump Administration’s rules for short-term plans, which took effect in late 2018 and were roundly criticized by Rhode Island Governor Gina Raimondo, are clear in noting that states may continue to impose tighter regulations than the new federal rules, and Rhode Island has continued to do so.
+The Trump Administration’s rules for short-term plans, which took effect in late 2018 and were roundly criticized by Rhode Island’s then-Governor Gina Raimondo, are clear in noting that states may continue to impose tighter regulations than the new federal rules, and Rhode Island has continued to do so.

-Rhode Island requires residents to maintain health insurance coverage in 2020 and future years.
+Since 2020, Rhode Island has required residents to maintain health insurance coverage.
 The Rhode Island statute clarifies that residents must have minimum essential coverage, which is defined the same way it is under the Affordable Care Act.
 Short-term health insurance is not considered minimum essential coverage, so it would not meet the state’s requirement even if such plans were available in Rhode Island.